sukykaur/AzureGDPR/PaaSWebAppOverview.md

 - Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture Diagram and Components
+This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
+The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
+The environment load balances traffic for the web application across VMs managed by Azure.
+This architecture also includes network security groups, an application gateway, Azure DNS, and load balancer.
+Furthermore, Application Insights provides real time application performance management and analytics through Operations Management Suite (OMS). **Azure recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![alt text](https://github.com/sukykaur/AzureGDPR/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20GDPR%20Paas%20WebApp%20Reference%20Architecture.png?raw=true)